hangxie-wex/airflow-docker2/README.md

 ## Troubleshooting
 * Check the DAG list or the import errors.
 Find the container id of appserver and run the following command:
 ```
-docker exec -it 1a88d73406a6 airflow dags list-import-error
+docker exec -it 1a88d73406a6 airflow dags list-import-errors
 docker exec -it 71ed1ffcd163 airflow dags list
 ```
 * Check if the packege is properly installed.
 Find the container if of appserver or schedule and run the following commnds: